f5businessdevelopment/bdOtelLab/docs/ex2.md

 #### Verify data delivery

 The BIG-IP is now configured to send telemetry.
 If not currently opened, open Google Chrome from the desktop and select the  Prometheus tab.
-If the tab is no longer visible, the Prometheus UI is located at http://10.1.1.6:9090.
+If the tab is no longer visible, the Prometheus UI is located at http://10.1.20.4:9090.

 <img src="../images/Picture24.png">

-To perform a quick test on the system, select the *Graph* tab and enter 'memory' in the search bar; click on 'Execute'.
+To perform a quick test on the system, select the *Graph* tab and enter 'f5-system_memory' in the search bar; click on 'Execute'.

 The system will query metrics for the BIG-IP system memory metric and return a relevant time chart, (*see below*).